angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 This approach is a clever technical solution, but it has one clear limitation:
 It isn't generic enough for all cases.
 Each service must list dependencies manually.
-Gregor's old solution still works great for specific cases with few or fixed dependencies.
+Gregor's old solution still works perfectly for special cases with few or always the same dependencies.

 ## Idea 4: Automatic dependency resolution with reflect-metadata